 THE MAJOR AND THE MINOR

 Not that it’s a bad film; quite the contrary it has its fair share of funny lines and the somewhat farcical plot is neatly developed and then resolved.
-And considering that Wilder is often criticised for being tasteless he manages to avoid all the pitfalls inherent in the basic setup.
+It features an unusual setting in the second half, of a military school.

 Throughout the story I was wondering what his reaction would be when he discovers the truth but Wilder delays this moment until literally the last scene when quite absurdly Susan simultaneously reveals her true age and proposes to him - to which he readily agrees without a moment’s hesitation.